ryu-AIMS/HierarchicalRouting.jl/README.md

     - `exclusions_tender`

 The following arguments are optional for `improve_solution()`:
-- **opt_function**: The optimization function to be used to improve the solution.
-    Currently, this has to be:
-    - `HierarchicalRouting.simulated_annealing`
-    but, other optimization functions may be added in the future.
-- **objective_function**: The objective function to be used to evaluate the solution.
-    Currently, this has to be:
-    - `HierarchicalRouting.critical_path`
-    but, other objective functions may be added in the future.
-- **perturb_function**: The perturbation function to be used to generate a new solution from the current solution.
-Currently, this has to be:
-    - `HierarchicalRouting.perturb_swap_solution`
-    but, other perturbation functions may be added in the future.
 - **max_iterations**: The maximum number of iterations to be used in the optimization process.
 Default is 1000.
 - **temp_init**: The initial temperature for the optimization process.
 Default is 500.